All Episodes

 It's being done what looks like academy students or some shit.

-At 1125 a.m., HSI agent Matthew Rodriguez sent out a text message saying that four officers were staged at mile markers 102 and 132.
+At 11:25 a.m., HSI agent Matthew Rodriguez sent out a text message saying that four officers were staged at mile markers 102 and 132.

 At 11:59 a.m., Rodriguez sent another text that another officer, Jarrett, was at mile marker 98.

-Within Jared's one, I got shot.
+Jared's the one I got shot.

-In minutes, Rodriguez sent a text that the officer pulled over Cueva and mile marker 102.
+In minutes, Rodriguez sent a text that the officer pulled over Cueva and Mile Marker 102.

 Two HSI agents were traveling westbound in an armored vehicle when they saw the traffic stop and wondered where the officer's backup was.

-OK, so it seems like the trooper was supposed to have backup, but he didn't.
+Okay, so it seems like the trooper was supposed to have backup, but he didn't.

 They stopped 200 yards away and watched as a dark silhouette fell to the ground next to the truck.

-And the reason why they stood back, guys, is because they didn't want to burn it, right?
+At first, and the reason why they stood back, guys, is because they didn't want to burn it, right?

-That the they wanted it to, you know, you gotta let the guy do the traffic stop, let make it as natural as possible, but the guy didn't have his backup and you ended up getting shot.
+They wanted it to, you know, you got to let the guy do the traffic stop, make it as natural as possible.

 They assumed Jarrett had taken Cueva.